Dawson Knox Player Prop Bets for NFL Week 17 - Buffalo vs. Atlanta - NewsBreak

 - Knox has been the target of 64 of his team's 583 passing attempts this season, or 11.0% of the target share.

-- With 17 targets in the red zone this season, Knox has been on the receiving end of 15.9% of his team's 107 red zone pass attempts.
+- Knox has seen the ball thrown his way 17 times in the red zone this season, 15.9% of his team's 107 red zone pass attempts.

-- The Bills have thrown the ball in 60.3% of their plays from scrimmage this year while running the ball 39.7% of the time.
+- The Bills have called a pass in 60.3% of their plays from scrimmage this year while running the ball 39.7% of the time.
 This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Falcons.